benisrael29/algothon21/README.md

-# SIG x FinTechSoc Algothon 2021
+# SIG x FinTechSoc Algothon 2021- Team: Strength in Numbers
 Contains evaluation program, relevant price data and an example algorithm/submission file for the Algothon.
-We'd highly recommend cloning this repo to use a base for your algorithm development, and to make it easier for submission.
+Our submission is found in teamname.py.
+Our strategy was a mean reversion one using an exponetial moving average.
+This strategy got our team to the finals.
 **Good luck!**

 # Case Brief